 Although many foreign retailers have already successfully launched their own private labels such as Kirkland Signature by Costco and Specially Selected by Aldi, more efforts are required to build positive brand images within consumers’ minds for these brands.

-What is next for supermarkets and hypermarkets in China?
+What is next for Chinese supermarkets and hypermarkets industry?

 Overall, under rapid market growth, upgrades of technology and omni-channel experience is unavoidable to supermarkets and hypermarkets in China for the foreseeable future.
 Grocery retailers have to gain more understanding of Chinese consumers in order to maintain presence in the market and acquire more market share.